ASM Elements of Metallurgy

 This course provides a broad introduction to the fundamental principles of metallurgy.
 The student will gain an understanding of basic and practical applications in various fields of metals and alloy behavior and manufacturing processes.
 This course is a valuable prerequisite for taking more technically challenging courses that will be required for career development.

 Practical knowledge of both chemistry and physics is beneficial for problem solving.
-Please bring a scientific calculator to this course.

 Target Audience